kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 expose clearly the methodology needed for cluster operators to be able to quantify the risk posed to their specific clusters on upgrade.

-To best reason about the changes in this KEP, we requires the ability to determine, for a given percentage of heterogenity between "Succeeded" terminating pods, and crashing pods whose `restartPolicy: Always`:
+To best reason about the changes in this KEP, we require the ability to determine, for a given percentage of heterogenity between "Succeeded" terminating pods, and "Failed" (aka crashing) terminating pods whose `restartPolicy: Always`:
  * what is the load and rate of Pod restart related API requests to the API server?
  * what are the performance (memory, CPU, and pod start latency) effects on the kubelet component?
-Considering the effects of different plugins (e.g. CSI, CNI)
+What about when considering the effects of different plugins (e.g. CSI, CNI)

 Today there are alpha SLIs in Kubernetes that can observe that impact in
 aggregate: